 The types of review may vary over the life of the lease, for example Year 1 CPI, Year 2 Market rent, Year 3 a fixed increase then a higher rate if turnover exceeds an agreed level, Year 4 Market rent, Year 5 CPI + a percentage increase.

-No ratchet clauses
+No “ratchet” clauses

 In a rent review your rent can not be held above the current market level (via a ratchet clause) such that the rent can never fall or go below a fixed level.
 The lease must allow your rent to rise or fall to a level supported by market evidence.